 If there’s one material that The Corning Museum of Glass has in abundance, it’s glass.
-So it’s no wonder that for nearly a decade, the Upstate New York-based museum would create a 14-foot Christmas tree out of colorful blown-glass ornaments—2,000 of them, to be exact.
-Looking to innovate this year, but not willing to break too far from tradition, Corning’s Hot Glass Demo Team, the group responsible for educating the public on the wonders of glassmaking, decided to make a second tree, this one using more than 200 hand-spun glass plates.
+So it’s no wonder that for nearly a decade, the Upstate New York-based museum has created a 14-foot Christmas tree out of colorful blown-glass ornaments—2,000 of them, to be exact.
+Each year the tree is complemented with other glass holiday wonders.
+This year, look for a full holiday meal cooked up out of glass and a life-sized glass snowman and family.

 Lobster Pot Tree, Provincetown, Massachusetts